LuciusVH/Goatflix/README.md

 - <u>Stars section</u> - helps the user to familiarize himself/herself with some of the goats available for videocall.
 Each goat's card also displays a CTA link inviting the customer to book his videocall through the contact form.
 - <u>Customer reviews section</u> - allows the potential customer to get a feedback from previous customers and helps the decision process (as if seeing these cute goats wasn't sufficient enough!!)
 - <u>General info section</u> - allows the user to get info about these animals, and pro tips if he/she is planning to get a goat himself/herself (or actually a couple of goats, at least, as it's explained in the section :wink:).
+- <u>Table Of Content</u> - allows the user to navigate easily within the General info section.
 - <u>Famous goats section</u> - allows the user to learn more about some of the most eminent members of the goat community, whether they are real or fictional.
 - <u>Footer</u> - informs and leads the user towards the breeding farm's social media accounts, and displays the copyright mention.
 - <u>Image modal</u> - allows the user to visualize the picture in bigger size.